PollutionAmbient airAir qualityAirEnvironmentalism

 What Affects Indoor Ambient Air Quality?

-Believe it or not, indoor air pollution is one of the world’s largest environmental problems.
+Believe it or not, indoor air pollution is one of the world’s largest environmental problemsOpens in a new tab..

-According to the United States Environmental Protection Agency (US EPA), the levels of indoor air pollutants are often up to five times higher than outdoor levels.
-In some cases, these levels can exceed more than 100 times that of outdoor levels of the same pollutants.
+According to the United States Environmental Protection Agency (US EPA), the levels of indoor air pollutants are often up to five times higherOpens in a new tab. than outdoor levels.
+In some cases, these levelsOpens in a new tab. can exceed more than 100 times that of outdoor levels of the same pollutants.

 In simpler terms, the air inside your home can be much more harmful than the air outside.
 As you may have guessed, this can cause many potential health problems.